HFT-WS16-IF-Rookies/IPR-WS1718-Einkaufsplaner/docs/styleguide.md

     so we have to move them manually.
     It should be used to define the for the next sprint.
 THis way everyone is up-to-date what are the tasks of the current sprint.

+### push to GitHub
+If more than one person works on the same branch, it will happen that one has done something and pushed it, before you have pushed your work.
+&nbsp;
+&nbsp;
+There are two (or maybe more and I just don't know them) ways now:
+     1. pull:
+        This will
+          * pull the changes you don't have from origin
+          * merge them into your local repo

+        That way, the commit from the remote, get's placed in the log behind the one you did.
+But chronological seen, this is wrong, as you finished later.
+        Also it creates sometimes a strange history, if you have to fix merge conflicts, as the yet done upstream commit appears two times in the history.
+1st is the original commit, and 2nd the edited result of your merge conflic fix.

+     2. rebase:
+        This will
+          * pull the latest changes you don't have
+          * move the commits done not online yet into temporary place
+          * fast-forward merge the new remote commits
+          * try to apply your made commits in the correct order one by one ontop.

+        This way you still can get merge-conflicts, but now you'll have to make the compatibility changes in your own changes and the fix won't generate a second commit just because you've had to fix a merge-conflict.

+That's why we will use rebase if working together in the same branch:
+  * make sure the upstream branch for the current branch is set